-Our 10 month old Maine Coon girl often has a problem with dags after going to the toilet.
+Our 10 month old Maine Coon girl often has a problem with dags after a bowel movement.

 I must confess that I've never heard the word "dags!"
 For others like me, here is a definition (the only one) I found on the web:

-Interestingly, our cats "grew out" of this as they became adults, by around 3 years old.
+Interestingly, our cats mostly "grew out" of this as they became adults, by around 3 years old.
 I don't know why that is.
-Maybe their bodies were able to digest the food better, so thier stools were more dry?

-If your question was different just follow up with another comment here!
+I hope this helps.
+If your question was different, please post another comment here!

 All The Best,